sydasif/ansible-lab/README.md

 ### Configuring Ansible Client

 I have three Linux hosts ubuntu, centos and debian.
-On the control node (ubuntu) edit hosts file for ip to name resolution.
+On the control node (ubuntu), edit the host's file for IP to name resolution.

 ```console
 sudo nano /etc/hosts